-Asset Purchase Agreement
+Asset Purchase ConSynance Agreement

-In August 2021, we entered into an asset purchase agreement with ConSynance Therapeutics, Inc. (the (APA) "APA") to acquire HBS-102, a potential first-in-class molecule with a novel mechanism of action.
+In August 2021, we entered into an asset purchase agreement with ConSynance Therapeutics, Inc. (the "APA") to acquire HBS-102, a potential first-in-class molecule with a novel mechanism of action.
 Under the terms of the APA, we acquired full development and commercialization rights globally, with the exception of Greater China, for \$3.5 million.
-Additionally, there are payments due upon the achievement of certain milestones below, including \$1.0 million for additional preclinical milestones (see "Recent Milestone Payments"), \$19.0 million for development milestones, \$44.0 million for regulatory milestones and \$110.0 million for sales milestones.
+Additionally, there in March 2023, we achieved a preclinical milestone, which triggered a \$0.8 million payment under the provisions of the APA, which we recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the nine months ended September 30, 2023.
+In September 2024, we achieved a milestone for preclinical proof-of-concept, which triggered a \$1.0 million payment under the provisions of the APA, which we recognized as an IPR&D charge recorded in research and development within the unaudited condensed consolidated statement of operations and comprehensive income for the three and nine months ended September 30, 2024.
+There are additional payments due upon the achievement of certain milestones, below, including \$1.0 million for additional preclinical milestones (see "Recent Milestone Payments"), \$19.0 million for development milestones, \$44.0 million for regulatory milestones and \$110.0 million for sales milestones.

-License Agreements
+License Bioprojet Agreements

 In April 2024, we entered into a sublicense agreement with Bioprojet for an orexin-2 receptor agonist (OX2R) (the "Licensed Compound") to be evaluated for the treatment of narcolepsy and other potential indications (the "Sublicense").
 Under the Sublicense, the Company obtained the exclusive right to develop, manufacture and commercialize the Licensed Compound in the United States and Latin American territories (the "Licensed Territories"), which are rights that Bioprojet originally licensed from Teijin Pharma, the innovator of the Licensed Compound.
-The Licensed Compound is currently in pre-clinical development with an Investigational New Drug application Clinical Trial Application currently anticipated in the second half 2025, mid-2025.
+The Licensed Compound is currently in pre-clinical development with a Clinical Trial Application currently anticipated in mid-2025.
 Under the Sublicense, the Company will pay Bioprojet an upfront license fee of \$25.5 million and will also be obligated to pay up to \$127.5 million upon achievement of development and regulatory milestones and up to \$240.0 million upon achievement of sales-based milestones, as well as royalty rates in the mid-teens on potential sales in the Licensed Territories.